aimlinux/aimlinux/README.md

 ### Hi there 👋

-🌠I am a technical college student
+🌠I am a technical college student <br>
 🌠🌠🌠🌠🌠🌠🌠🌠🌠🌠🌠🌠🌠🌠